ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 Note that this request deviates from the one defined in {{I-D.ietf-ace-oauth-authz}}, since it allows to ask the KDC for additional information concerning the public keys used in the group to ensure source authentication, as well as for possible additional group parameters.

 The joining node MAY ask for this information from the KDC through the same Token Transfer Request.
 In this case, the message MUST have Content-Format set to application/ace+cbor defined in {{Section 8.16 of I-D.ietf-ace-oauth-authz}}, and the message payload MUST be formatted as a CBOR map, which MUST include the access token.
-The CBOR map MAY additionally include the following parameter, which, if included, MUST have the corresponding values:
+The CBOR map MAY additionally include the following parameter, which, if included, MUST have format and value as specified below.

 * 'sign_info' defined in {{sign-info}}, specifying the CBOR simple value 'null' (0xf6) to request information about the signature algorithm, signature algorithm parameters, signature key parameters and about the exact encoding of public keys used in the groups that the client has been authorized to join.